A simple guide for helping create space where neighbors can encounter Jesus, be welcomed at the table, and be formed together.

 Arrive early enough to set up, tune, check sound, and pray before people arrive.

-Coordinate with Tech on microphones, instruments, tracks, and lyrics if needed.
+Coordinate with the Creative Team on microphones, instruments, tracks, and lyrics if needed.

 Keep transitions simple, warm, and clear.